 We aim to manage our business for the long term while providing value for our clients and shareholders by incorporating ESG issues considerations into our processes for managing and governing risk across our financial services and investments.

-In 2021, Bladex developed a Social and Environmental Risk Policy based on the IFC's framework for evaluating risk.
-We assigned an Environmental and Social Rating to our portfolio and started the process to review and identify existing companies with robust, publicly available ESG information.
-In 2022, we will complete reviewing the entire portfolio and will be engaging companies considered high risk to further gather information on ESG performance.
-This exercise will help us formalize a methodology for integrating ESG in our credit risk analysis with any existing or potential client.
+During 2021, Bladex developed a Social and Environmental Risk Policy considering as guidance the IFC's and other recognized entities' frameworks which allow the integration of environmental and social issues in the risk assessment.
+We assigned an Environmental and

+Social Rating to our portfolio and started the process to review and existing companies with publicly available ESG information/reports.
+During 2022, we completed the evaluation of the entire portfolio, with more focus and analysis on high risk clients.
+For the next year 2023, we are expecting to hire a third party to help us measure the carbon footprint of our commercial portfolio, as well as looking to define the different type of exposure of our clients to the climate risk, adding mitigation and running possible stress scenario.